sorab27/Firebase-Projects/README.md

 # Firewall-Projects
-This contains projects based on firewall.
+This contains projects based on firebase.
-This is a simple login and signup form connected to firewall.
+This is a simple login and signup form connected to firebase.